BBWeb/derby-validator/README.md

             message: "Wrong email format."
           },
           {
-            // Rule as function, is called with field value as argument and should return true if value passes the rule.
+            // Rule as function, is called with field value and callback as arguments and must callback with the validation result.
-            rule: function(value) {
+            rule: function(value, cb) {
-              return value.length > 5;
+              cb(value.length > 5);
             },
             message: "Minimum of 5 characters required."
           }